-Input Power from the power supply equals the rate at which the peltier does work to pump heat out of the cold reservoir and into the hot reservoir.
-The Voltage/Current Sensor measures the voltage applied to the peltier, and the current that flows through it.
-DataStudio calculates the Input Power using the equation: Power = Voltage \times Current.
+Input Power from the power supply equals the rate at which the Peltier does work to pump heat out of the cold reservoir and into the hot reservoir.
+The Voltage/Current Sensor measures the voltage applied to the Peltier, and the current that flows through it.
+Power = Voltage × Current.

-The area under the plot of Input Power versus time equals the energy supplied to the peltier, which equals the work, W, done by the peltier.
+The area under the plot of Input Power versus time equals the energy supplied to the Peltier, which equals the work, W, done by the Peltier.